aakanksha19/context25/README.md

 However, retrieving this contextual information when encountering and using claims in the moment (often far removed from the source materials and data) is difficult and time-consuming.
 Can we train AI models to help with this?

-To assist with development of such models, this dataset contains `{TODO}` examples of scientific claims actually in use in lab notes and discussions for synthesis and research planning, across domains of biology, computer science, and the social sciences.
-For all of these claims, the dataset includes “gold” annotations for figures/tables that ground the key results behind each claim (this is “Task 1” for the workshop: see below).
-For a subset of these claims, we have “gold” examples of textual summaries --- and associated example text snippets from the paper --- of the key methodological details that ground each claim (this is “Task 2” for the workshop: see below).
+To assist with development of such models, this dataset contains `459` examples of scientific claims actually in use in lab notes and discussions for synthesis and research planning, across domains of biology, computer science, and the social sciences.
+For all of these claims, the dataset includes “gold” annotations for figures/tables that ground the key results behind each claim (this is “Task 1” for the shared task: see below).
+For a subset of these claims, we have “gold” examples of textual summaries --- and associated example text snippets from the paper --- of the key methodological details that ground each claim (this is “Task 2” for the shared task: see below).

 ## Dataset and directory structure